juliourena/juliourena.github.io/_posts/2021-07-01-BYOPython_EN.md

 ### Bring you own Python.

-After playing a little bit with this code, I ended up realizing that I can use any program that does the same as Dropbox, you can go into your **Program Files/Program Files (x86)** directories and search for "python*.dll" I found another software on my computer that also brings python38.dll 😊
+After playing a little bit with this code, I ended up realizing that I can use any program that does the same as Dropbox, you can go into your **Program Files/Program Files (x86)** directories and search for "python*.dll".
+I found another software on my computer that also brings it's python38.dll 😊

 ![image](https://user-images.githubusercontent.com/29603107/124184872-2f5d8e80-da88-11eb-8d9b-548ac2617a9e.png)